 Lilliput

-My speculative design brief imagines a series of even-smaller-than-pocket-size miniature novels.
+My speculative design brief imagines a series of even-smaller-than-pocket-size novels.
 Lilliput’s forms are intended to enhance reading at that small scale: a high x-height, compact capitals, subtle translation contrast, slightly broad proportions and flared strokes, among other features.

 I focused on these mechanical aspects of legibility to open up the emotional pull of readability: creating an inviting page of text that you want to spend time reading — a fully realized fictional world to escape into.